-The NABC’s business services manager, Thijs Rutgers, made the appeal at Wittenborg University’s African Business-to-Business Event last week.
+The NABC’s business services manager, Thijs Rutgers, made the appeal at WUAS’s African Business-to-Business Event last week.
 Rutgers was the keynote speaker at the event.
 Other speakers included Rabobank’s Africa Desk manager, Peter Niekus, and Gonneke Campen, a representative of Young Africa, a non-profit organization doing skills training in Africa.

 In the past two years Dutch embassies and consulates have closed in Eritrea (Asmara), Cameroon (Yaoundé), Benin (Cotonou), Zambia (Lusaka) and Burkina Faso (Ouagadougou).

 “There are now 21 Dutch embassies in Africa and counting…” Rutgers said.
 According to him this does not compare favorably with other countries such as China (49 embassies in Africa), the US (49), France (47), Germany (43), the UK (37), Brazil (34), Japan (34), Turkey (33), Spain (38) and India (28).

 “We have heard they (the government) are even considering closing the embassy in Senegal.
 We have to open embassies and support businesses and charities operating there,” Rutgers said.
 When asked by Wittenborg senior lecturer, Karin Pelle, about possible reasons behind the closures, Rutgers said he is not entirely sure, but it might have something to do with cutting costs.

 WUAS has continuously had a steady flow of students from Africa following its Bachelor of Administration and Master of Science degrees.
 Currently it hosts 45 students from 14 different African countries.